2016-07-02 06:30:06 • ID: 1447

 The Acheulian of Tihodaine (Tassili n'Ajjer) / Algeria

-This is a large (22 cm long) handaxe from the Tihodaine site (Tassili n'Ajjer).
+Figure 1 shows a large (22 cm long) handaxe from the Tihodaine site (Tassili n'Ajjer).
 This is very large compared with average sized handaxes from this site (7,7 cm long), but such “gigantism” has already described elsewhere.

 The Sahara is rich in Palaeolithic resources and an enormous amount of material was collected during the nineteenth-century colonial explorations by the French military.